codehub-learn/react-bootcamp/README.md

 - [Node.js](https://nodejs.org/en/) - is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 We will use the latest LTS version.
 - [npm](https://www.npmjs.com/) - is the official Nodejs Package Manager (npm) which allows us to manage our dependencies and packages.
 It is automatically installed with nodejs, so you don't have to install it separately.
+- [git](https://git-scm.com/) / [github account](https://github.com/) - is a version control system for source code and Github is a community site that allows easy creation and collaboration on git projects.

 ## Verifying installation